barchart/ddfplus-java-api/ddfplus-examples/README.md

  Please look at the ClientExample constructor for initialization.

  1. Create a ClientConfig class
-   * Set the username and password
+   * Set the user name and password
-   * Set the snapshot/refresh user name and password is using the Pull by Exchange mode.
+   * Set the snapshot/refresh user name and password if using the Pull by Exchange mode.
  2. Create the DdfClientImpl
  3. Call the DdfClientImpl.init() method
  4. Add response handlers as required, normally you would add the following:
   * ConnectionEventHandler